Adaobitech/alx-higher_level_programming/0x0D-SQL_introduction/README.md

-This is a folder for SQL introduction
+This is a folder for SQL Introduction